 - The benefits of getting involved: What benefits will they experience as a result of writing a foreword or testimonial?
 These might include increased credibility by being featured in your book (this can be very effective if you’re approaching people who aren’t published authors), more exposure (consider sharing how you’ll be marketing the book) and you might even offer some benefits that aren’t strictly book related, such as promoting their business to your community.

-- What you need from them: Are you looking for a foreword or a testimonial?
+- What you need from them: Are you asking for a foreword or a testimonial?
 How long will it need to be?
 Do you have a deadline?
 Do they need to read the full book, or will the introduction give them enough of an idea?

 - Any next steps: This might be an invitation to talk with you in more detail, asking if they want you to send through the full manuscript, or giving a deadline for their response (if you’re very confident they’ll say ‘yes’).